usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Project Approach
 ----------------

 This project began with a clean laboratory environment that we populated with various applications and services that would be expected in a typical enterprise to create several baseline enterprise architectures.
-Examples include SIEMs, vulnerability scanning and assessment tools, security validation tools, and discovery tools.
+Examples include security information and event management systems (SIEMs), vulnerability scanning and assessment tools, security validation tools, and discovery tools.

 Next, we used a phased approach to develop example ZTA solutions.
 This approach was designed to represent how we believe most enterprises will evolve their enterprise architecture toward ZTA, i.e., by starting with their already-existing enterprise environment and gradually adding or adapting capabilities.
 Our first implementations with minimum viable solution were EIG deployments because the identity-based controls provided by EIG are foundational components of ZTA.
 We called this phase of the project the EIG crawl phase, which did not include cloud capabilities, and followed by the EIG run phase, which we added cloud capabilities.